When Will the Sagrada Familia Be Completed?

 Public Awareness Campaigns

-The Foundation actively works to raise public knowledge about the ongoing construction of the Sagrada Familia and to generate support for the project’s completion through various channels.
+The Foundation actively works to raise public awareness about the ongoing construction of the Sagrada Familia and generate support for its completion through various channels.

 FAQs